Media Library Widget

 Sample JSON response for a transformed image

-The following shows an example of the JSON data returned after a user applied a transformation on an image.
+The following shows an example of the JSON data returned after a user inserted an image with transformations applied.
 Note that data includes the URLs (HTTP and HTTPS versions) of the original image as well as the URLs of the derived (transformed) image.

 Sample JSON response for an original video